deepminer142/reproducible-research_homework/README.md

 https://github.com/deepminer142/logistic_growth/tree/main

 ## Question 4
+### a.
-- The script given produces a two panelled graph showing two indepedent, a two-dimensional random walks in space.
+This script produces a two-paneled graph showing two independent two-dimensional random walks in space.
-- The x axis consits of the x-coordinates and the y axis conists of the y-coorindates.
+- The x-axis represents the x-coordinates, and the y-axis represents the y-coordinates.
-- The left hand graph has a greater range of x-cooridnates than the right hand.
+- The graph on the left has a greater range of x-coordinates than the one on the right.
-- While the right hand graph has a greater range of y-cooridnates than the left hand.
+- Conversely, the graph on the right has a greater range of y-coordinates than the one on the left.
-- Both walks start at (0, 0), the root which has been set in the script, therefore, at time = 1, the position is (x = 0, y = 0).
+- Both walks start at x = 0, y = 0, the root, which has been set in the script.
+Therefore, at time t = 1, the position is: x = 0, y = 0
-- Then the walk moves at each time step to another vertex.
-- In an unweighted random walk, the vertex of the walk is chosen uniformly at random among the neighbours.
+- In an unweighted random walk, the vertex of the walk is chosen uniformly at random from among its neighbors.
-- The walk takes 500 number of steps with each step 0.25 units in size.
+- The walk takes 500 steps, with each step being 0.25 units in size.
-- The gradient of the line from dark to light blue represents and increase in number of steps and hence time.
+- The gradient of the line, from dark to light blue, represents an increase in the number of steps and, hence, the passage of time.
-- The walk moves next step in a random angle.
-The random angle is generated from a uniform distribution between 0 and 2π.
+- The walk moves to the next step at a random angle.
+This random angle is generated from a uniform distribution between 0 and 2π.
-- The new x and y for each step is based on the previous position and the random angle, where cos(angle) x h = Δx and sin(angle) x h = Δy
+- The new x and y coordinates for each step are based on the previous position and the random angle, where:

+$$
+\Delta x = \cos(\text{angle}) \times h, \quad \Delta y = \sin(\text{angle}) \times h
+$$

-- When you re-run the code no two graphs are the same because of the randomness of angle.
-- It is a stochastic process.
+- When you re-run the code, no two graphs are identical because of the randomness of the angle.
+This makes it a stochastic process.
-- The walk's path show clusters then spreading.
-This pattern may be because short movements in random directions accumulate in certain areas, causing these local clusters.
+- The walk's path shows clusters and spreading.
+This pattern may occur because short movements in random directions accumulate in certain areas, causing these local clusters.
-- This is expected observation for Brownian motion which is a continuous time stochastic process (Mörters and Peres, 2001)
+- This behavior is expected for Brownian motion, which is a continuous-time stochastic process (Mörters and Peres, 2001).

 ### b.
 - Random seed is used to initialize a pseudorandom number generator (Bethard 2022).